Get FREE Updates:

 At its core, House Hunters International is a travel show.
 Each episode of this 26-part series will concentrate on the idiosyncrasies of the locales and what makes them special and different.
 A great deal of effort will be made to capture rich visuals and to provide sequences where viewers will be exposed to local vistas, traditions, lifestyles and architecture.

-2 appreciated responses to “Own a Home in China?
+2 Replies to “Own a Home in China?
 You Could Be on TV.”

 Leave a Reply